-The working group is expected to make a concerted effort to negotiate a final term sheet by December 31, 2015 without further option for extensions.
+Per the ASRAC Charter, the working group is expected to make a concerted effort to negotiate a final term sheet by September 30, 2016.

 DOE will advise working group members of administrative matters related to the functions of the working group before beginning.
-DOE will establish a meeting schedule based on the settlement agreement and produce the necessary documents so as to adhere to that schedule.
 While the negotiated rulemaking process is underway, DOE is committed to performing much of the same analysis as it would during a normal standards rulemaking process and to providing information and technical support to the working group.